Smart Tech for Greenhouses

 Greenhouse Automation Using Smart Tech -Watering, Ventilation, Lighting

-Using smart technology in your greenhouse automates care and gives you greater control.
-It can monitor and manage watering, temperature, lighting, data logging and security for when you’re not around……..or when you are around
+Using smart technology in your greenhouse automates care of plants and gives you greater control of the environment.
+It can monitor and manage watering, temperature, lighting, data logging and even security for when you’re not around……..or when you are around

 Soil Moisture & Automated Watering

-• Install capacitive soil moisture sensors for each pot or bed.
+• Install soil moisture sensors for each pot and \ or plant bed.

 • Connect these via an automation to a smart water controller or valve